Skip to main content

 • Ministry of Infrastructure,

-• Ministry of Foreign Affairs and
+• Ministry of Foreign and European Affairs and

 • Ministry of Justice.

-3. Government decision on the adoption of the Implementation plan for the period 2016/2017 (Izvedbeni načrt Resolucije o Nacionalnem programu za mladino 2013-2022 za leti 2016 in 2017).
+On the basis of this Resolution, the Government on yearly or two-yearly basis adopts implementation plans (Government decision on the adoption of the Implementation plan for the period 2022; Izvedbeni načrt Resolucije o Nacionalnem programu za mladino 2013-2022 za leto 2022).

 In each of the action plans specific objectives, actions, terms of implementation, budget allocations and responsible institutions for its implementations are indicated.
 Relevant ministries report to the Office for Youth because monitoring and evaluation are under its jurisdiction.
 The interim report is to be submitted to the National Assembly every three years, whereas the final report is to be submitted after the expiry of the validity of the National Programme for Youth.
-An evaluation (interim or final) of the Programme has yet to be performed.
-However, in 2017, expert interim evaluation of National Programme for Youth was performed by the expert group.
-Briefly, it came to the following conclusions:

 Revisions/ Updates